A Discussion with Marie Dennis, Director, Maryknoll Office for Global Concerns

 What was your professional focus at that time?

-I was also making a professional shift at that time, among other reasons looking for something that would enable me to support my children and earn a bit more money after ten years at the Center for New Creation.
+I was also making a professional shift at that time, among other reasons looking for something that would enable me to support my children and earn a bit more money after 10 years at the Center for New Creation.
 I began to work full time for the Maryknoll Society’s Washington office in 1989.
-I was already doing similar work starting with taking delegations to El Salvador and Guatemala.
-I was hired to bring the experience of Maryknoll missioners and the communities where they live and work into the process of shaping US and international policy that would affect them in the future.
-In 1997, a collaborative office was formed by the three separate and independent institutions (the Maryknoll Fahters and Brothers, the Maryknoll Sisters and the Maryknoll Lay Missioners.
+I was already doing similar work, starting with taking delegations to El Salvador and Guatemala.
+I was hired to bring the experience of Maryknoll missioners and the communities where they live and work into the process of shaping U.S. and international policy that would affect them in the future.
+In 1997, a collaborative office was formed by the three separate and independent institutions (the Maryknoll Fathers and Brothers, the Maryknoll Sisters, and the Maryknoll Lay Missioners).
 It was called the Maryknoll Office for Global Concerns.
 I have been director of that office since then.

-In the initial period, I worked particularly on Latin America, and was preoccupied by the challenges, in the early 1990s, of peace there.
+In the initial period, I worked particularly on Latin America and was preoccupied by the challenges in the early 1990s of peace there.
 I spent lots of time in Latin America, getting to understand the realities, what the Maryknoll missioners were doing and seeing in the communities where they were living.
-There too, this was a time of transition in Latin America & many countries were moving from dictatorships to some kind of democracy.
+There, too, this was a time of transition in Latin America—many countries were moving from dictatorships to some kind of democracy.
 I spent much energy in trying to understand what was happening.
-As I understand our role (in the Maryknoll Office for Global Concerns), we are trying to create space for people to speak for themselves or at least to faithfully to represent what they would say.
-To do that credibly, I had to move around region & first to Latin America and later to Africa and Asia as well.
+As I understand our role [in the Maryknoll Office for Global Concerns], we are trying to create space for people to speak for themselves or at least to faithfully to represent what they would say.
+To do that credibly, I had to move around the region—first to Latin America and later to Africa and Asia as well.
 I was trying to get closer to local communities, to understand their context, the enormous challenges of poverty and violence that they faced, often visiting war zones to accompany people living in very difficult situations.
-I was trying to understand the connections among problems and to experience what it all looked like-- the US role, the IMF, the World Bank -- from where they were.
-We wanted to contribute in a positive way to linking their realities to the movements in the north, that were seeking to respond to injustice, in ways that were respectful of the struggles of the people and the local challenges that they faced.
+I was trying to understand the connections among problems and to experience what it all looked like—the U.S. role, the IMF, the World Bank—from where they were.
+We wanted to contribute in a positive way to linking their realities to the movements in the [Global] North; [we] were seeking to respond to injustice in ways that were respectful of the struggles of the people and the local challenges that they faced.